Zion Lights

-Zion Lights (born June 1984) is a British author and activist known for her environmental work and science communication.
+Zion Lights is a British science communicator, writer, author, and former environmental activist known for her pivot to advocacy of evidence-based environmental policy, particularly her support for nuclear energy as a tool for decarbonisation.
+She is author of the book Energy is Life: Why Environmentalism Went Nuclear that presents the environmental case for nuclear power.
+She is a prominent voice in debates about climate change, energy policy, humanism, and the role of scientific reasoning in public discourse.

+Lights has also written the nonfiction book The Ultimate Guide to Green Parenting and has contributed to numerous books and been featured in several documentaries.
 She was a spokesperson for Extinction Rebellion (XR) UK on TV and radio between 2018 and 2020, and founded and edited XR's Hourglass newspaper.
-She wrote a column for The Huffington Post, authored the evidence-based nonfiction book The Ultimate Guide to Green Parenting, and contributed to Zero Waste Kids with humanitarian Robin Greenfield.
-She has given a TED talk on the need for people to be able to stargaze.
+Lights also wrote a column for The Huffington Post for several years and her writing appears regularly in Quillette and Human Progress.

 Early life

 Lights was born in the West Midlands.
 Her parents immigrated to the UK from a small village in the Punjab in India and were factory workers in Birmingham.
 When she was young, Lights made an appearance on Junior Mastermind.
 Her first poem was published in an anthology when she was 12.

-Lights attended the University of Reading, graduating in 2005 with a degree in English Language and Literature.
-She completed an MSc in Science Communication at the University of the West of England in 2019.
+Lights attended the University of Reading and later completed an MSc in Science Communication at the University of the West of England in 2019.